- CONTENT SECURITY

 We may share your personal data:

-- If we are involved in a reorganization, merger, acquisition, or sale of some or all of our assets.
+- With professional advisers and business partners in the event that we are involved in a reorganization, merger, acquisition, or sale of some or all of our assets.

 Social Features, Advertising, and Analytics

-Certain functionalities on the Site permit interactions that you initiate between the Site and third-party services, such as social networks (“Social Features”).
-Examples of Social Features include features enabling you to send content such as contacts and photos between the Site and a third-party service; “liking” or “sharing” our content; and features that otherwise connect the Site to a third-party service (e.g., to pull or push information to or from the Site).
+Certain functionalities on our website permit interactions that you initiate between our website and third-party services, such as social networks (“Social Features”).
+Examples of Social Features include features enabling you to send content such as contacts and photos between our website and a third-party service; “liking” or “sharing” our content; and features that otherwise connect our website to a third-party service (e.g. to pull or push information to or from our website).
 If you use Social Features, and potentially other third-party services, information you post or provide access to may be publicly displayed by the third-party service you use.
-Also, both Verimatrix and the third party may have access to certain information about you and your use of the Site and the third-party service.
+Also, both Verimatrix and the third party may have access to certain information about you and your use of our website and the third-party service.

 How We Protect Your Personal Data